 Belén's community involvement beyond her professional roles, include serving as a nonprofit board member, former youth catechist and young professional mentor.
 She has dedicated her free time to support Community Lawyers, Inc. and contributing to great causes that give back to the community.

 Her interest to serve the community in a nonprofit and social setting made it easy for her to accept the call to serve her childhood hometown of South Gate, California.

-In September 2019, due to an unexpected vacancy on the City Council, Belén was once again selected and nominated to serve as Mayor by her colleagues.
+In September 2019, due to an unexpected vacancy on the City Council, Belén was once again selected to serve as Mayor by her colleagues.
 She honorably served as South Gate's Mayor through April 2020.